Perfecting Periodic Trajectory Tracking: Model Predictive Control with a Periodic Observer ($\Pi$-MPC): Experiments

 The control task has the robot's end effector tracing a figure-eight along the $xy$--plane, with freedom in the $z$-direction.
-The figure-eight trajectory has an amplitude of $35$ \si{mm} and a frequency of $2$ \si{Hz}, corresponding to a period length of $N = 50$.
-We note that no random noise is added to the simulation.
+The figure-eight trajectory has an amplitude of $35$ \si{mm} and a frequency of $2$ \si{Hz}, corresponding to a period of $N = 50$.
+No random noise is added to the simulation.

-Fig.~\ref{fig:softrobot} shows the superior tracking performance of our method compared to the baselines over ten periods.
-The average tracking error in the last period is $32.66$ \si{mm} for standard MPC, $18.59$ \si{mm} for Offset-free MPC, and $0.25$ \si{mm} for the proposed $\Pi$-MPC.
+Fig.~\ref{fig:softrobot} illustrates the superior tracking performance of our method relative to the baseline methods across ten periods, with quantitative results detailed in Table~\ref{tab:softrobot}.
 The standard MPC scheme exhibits poor closed-loop tracking performance and fails to track the desired high-frequency trajectory, as the learned linear model does not give accurate predictions of the full nonlinear FEM system.
 The offset-free disturbance observer improves performance but still exhibits large tracking errors as it tries to estimate a constant disturbance, despite the model mismatch being time-varying.
 Instead, our approach properly considers the disturbances at each point throughout the trajectory.
 As expected from the presented theory, $\Pi$-MPC ensures that the tracking error decays to zero asymptotically despite significant model discrepancy.
-In fact, after 50 periods, the error reduces below $1 \times 10^{-2}$ \si{mm}.
+In fact, after 50 periods, the peak error reduces below $1 \times 10^{-2}$ \si{mm}.